-- The text from the Australian Curriculum - The star in the top right

-Filled in: this means this is a topic that in our opinion is vital, perhaps as a building block to concepts in later years.
-Not filled in: while still important, we consider this secondary.

-- A simplified explanation of what the curriculum is describing - A single activity or game idea.
-Some will reference free games and downloadables that you can find on www.drpaulswan.com.au.
-The vast majority of these activity ideas can be done at home.
+- The cards show only the pieces of the curriculum that in the opinion of Linda and myself are easily done at home. - The star in the top right. - Filled in: this means this is a topic that in our opinion is vital, perhaps as a building block to concepts in later years.
+Not filled in: while still important, we consider this secondary. - A simplified explanation of what the curriculum is describing - A single activity or game idea.
+Some will reference free games and downloadables that you can find on www.drpaulswan.com.au